Christian Ramirez (soccer, born 1991): Los Angeles FC

-On August 6, 2018, Ramirez was traded to Los Angeles FC in exchange for $250,000 in General Allocation Money in 2018 and 2019, $100,000 in Targeted Allocation Money in 2018, $200,000 in Targeted Allocation Money in 2019, and up to $200,000 in future Allocation Money based on the player's performance.
-Should Ramirez satisfy all performance metrics, the total transfer fee will be $1,000,000.
-Ramirez made his LAFC debut on August 11, coming on as a sub in a 2–0 loss to Sporting Kansas City.
-On August 15, 2018, Ramirez scored his first two LAFC goals in a 2–0 win against Real Salt Lake.
-He would go scoreless for his next 5 appearances, but in the 1st game of the 2018 MLS Cup Playoffs, Ramirez would score to give LAFC a lead in the 54th minute.
-However, Real Salt Lake would come back to win 3–2 to eliminate LAFC and Ramirez.
-He finished his debut season for LAFC with 8 appearances and 3 goals across all competitions.
+On August 6, 2018, Ramirez was traded to Los Angeles FC for $250,000 in General Allocation Money in 2018 and 2019, $100,000 in Targeted Allocation Money in 2018, $200,000 in Targeted Allocation Money in 2019, and up to $200,000 in future Allocation Money based on performance.
+Ramirez made his LAFC debut on August 11 and scored his first two goals for the team in a 2–0 win against Real Salt Lake on August 15.
+He finished his debut season for LAFC with eight appearances and three goals across all competitions.

-In 2019, LAFC got off to a strong start to the season.
-Ramirez picked up his first goal of the season in matchweek 2 in a 4–1 win over the Portland Timbers.
-Ramirez started the season as the team's starting striker, in part due to Adama Diomande not being fully fit.
-On July 3, Ramirez had one goal and one assist in a 5–1 win over Sporting Kansas City.
-He ended his 2nd season for LAFC having scored 4 goals from 20 appearances in all competitions.
+During his second season with LAFC in 2019, Ramirez began the year as the team's starting striker due to Adama Diomande's injury.
+He scored his first goal of the season in the second matchweek against the Portland Timbers in a 4–1 victory.
+On July 3, 2019, Ramirez had a goal and an assist in a 5–1 win over Sporting Kansas City.
+During his partial second season with LAFC, Ramirez scored four goals from 20 appearances across all competitions.